CARTAvis/carta-archived/carta/scriptedClient/tests/readme.md

 Once the `pytest.ini` file has been set up, then the tests can be executed by simply running `py.test` or `py.test -v`.

+# Using Image Recognition

+For image recognition, the following pre-requisites must be installed on your local machine:
+(1) pyautogui - a Python wrapper to automate mouse clicking (2) OpenCV 2.4.11.0 - library for image-related functions, including image recognition

+Note: When running the tests, ensure that the desktop is not disturbed in any way.
+In particular, avoid covering the desktop application as it may interfere with Image recognition.
+Image recognition can be error prone because it relies on taking a screenshot image of the desktop prior to performing image matching to find the image on the desktop.
+Similarly, avoid using the mouse during the test running duration to avoid conflict between pyautogui clicks and real mouse clicks.

+# Troubleshooting clicks, image recognition:

+(1) Use coords.py python script to verify location on the screen that you wish to click: script will continuously return the coordinates of mouse so you can record the location of the certain element you are targeting - this should only be used for double checking.
+The get_match_coordinates function in the ImageUtils module has print statements that will display the coordinates of the match - by uncommenting these statements, you can cross-check these coordinates with the coords.py script location of the element

+(2) Another quick method of checking whether image recognition provided correct results is by uncommenting the image saving in the get_match_coordinates function in the ImageUtils module.
+This way, each time image matching is performed in the python script, the resulting image (with the match region outlined using a red rectangle) will be saved as 'result.png'.
+Note that the 'result.png' will be overwritten each time a new image match is performed using the function, so it is best to view the result.png file over the course of the testing script with targeting issues.